Azihadadi/ROS/README.md

 `roslaunch follow_waypoints follow_waypoints.launch`

-In RVIZ, a PoseArray element which is named WayPoints is added and shows all the waypoints are set since now.
+In Rvis, a PoseArray element which is named WayPoints is added and shows all the waypoints are set since now.
 It subscribed to the topic **/waypoints**.
 The last step is publishing in the topic **/path_ready** to start sending waypoints to the movebase.

 `rostopic pub /path_ready std_msgs/Empty -1`